jeffrafter/authkit/README.md

 ## TODO

-* Add the parameter filtering into the initializer
 * Add oauth2 support (but not logging in?) in the form of facebook support, twitter support, google support
 * Add avatar support (maybe that should be uploadkit)
 * Add full name option (instead of first name and last name)name